aniketmohanty82/Visumatic/README.md

 ### Requirements
 - Python 3.7+
+- Compatible with macOS, Linux, and Windows

+## Vectors:
+### Features
+- **Interactive 3D Visualization**: Carrying out arithmetic operations like addition and subtraction of two vectors
+- **Dynamic Sliders**: Adjust key parameters such as:
+  - i, j, k values of vector 1
+  - i, j, k values of vector 2

+### Requirements
+- Python 3.7+
-- Compatible with macOS, Linux, and Windows.
+- Compatible with macOS, Linux, and Windows